 Safety in Colombia

 Is Colombia dangerous?
-If you’re new to the country or considering a trip to Colombia, you may be wondering the exact same thing.
+If you’re new to the country or considering a trip to Colombia, you may be wondering if it’s safe.

 Well, I wrote a whole post about the dangers of Colombia.
 Overall, you’ve got to pay attention here.
-If you’re a dipshit in your home country, you might have issues in Colombia.
+If you’re a dipsh*t in your home country, you might have issues in Colombia.